 Consumer Returns - A Detailed Overview

-The issue of product and consumer returns is even more important for ecommerce and online retailers, as return rates online are around 20%, versus 9% for physical stores.
+The issue of the product and consumer returns is even more important for e-commerce and online retailers, as return rates online are around 20%, versus 9% for physical stores.
 There are various reasons for this, from consumers not being able to physically see or touch items as they order, to getting the wrong size or finding it easier to make returns than going into a store.